On Time, First Time, Every Time

 Most parents fulfil this obligation by registering their child in a school.

-If your child’s attendance is unsatisfactory and not improving despite support from the school, a referral will be made to the Attendance Officer, either of the local authority or the in house Attendance Officer.
+If your child’s attendance is unsatisfactory and not improving despite support from the school, this will be referred to the local authority.

 Leave of Absence